DrM0SK4/az900-study-guide/Azure900-study.md

 ## Describe features and tools in Azure for governance and compliance

-- ### Describe the purpose of Azure Blueprints
-  >
-  > - Azure Blueprints lets you standardize cloud subscription or environment deployments.
-Instead of having to configure features like Azure Policy for each new subscription, with Azure Blueprints you can define repeatable settings and policies that are applied as new subscriptions are created
-  > - Azure Blueprints are version-able
-  > - Blueprints are JSON files

 - ### Describe the purpose of Azure Policy
   >
   > - Azure Policy is a service in Azure that enables you to create, assign, and manage policies that control or audit your resources